Reconstructing AGN X-ray spectral parameter distributions with Bayesian methods II: Population inference: Summary and conclusions

 \section{Summary and conclusions}

-In this paper we developed ReMPI, a novel non-parametric Bayesian method of population inference that we applied to the reconstruction of the parent distributions of AGN X-ray spectral parameters of interest, e.g., $\Gamma$, $N_\mathrm{H}$, and $L_\mathrm{X}$, based on the PDFs of the parameters of each individual spectrum in a large survey where most sources have low to moderate S/N.
+In this paper we have presented\ FFPI, a novel nonparametric Bayesian method of population inference that we applied to the reconstruction of the parent distributions of AGN X-ray spectral parameters of interest, for example $\Gamma$, $N_\mathrm{H}$, and $L_\mathrm{X}$, based on the PDFs of the parameters of each individual spectrum in a large survey where most sources have low to moderate S/N.

-We tested both a parametric fitting approach and ReMPI on simulated data.
-The parametric approach works well when a parametric form of the parent distribution exists, provided that the PDFs are unbiased (e.g., $\Gamma$, see Sect.~\ref{parametric method}).
-As some parameters have highly biased PDFs (e.g., $N_\mathrm{H}$, see Sect.~\ref{new method}), we use ReMPI to correct the systematic bias in the PDFs by applying a redistribution matrix on the stacked PDF of the total sample that models the bias introduced by the spectral-fitting process, and by forward-fitting the non-parametric histogram model to the redistributed stacked PDF.
-The redistribution matrix $M_\mathrm{red}$ is computed from a large realistic simulation that reproduces the redshift and S/N distributions of our sample, on which $M_\mathrm{red}$ is strongly dependent.
-The sample was simulated using the same priors as those of the spectral parameters applied in the spectral fitting step, so that the other parameters are marginalized over consistently.
-The tests on the sub-samples of the simulation, which have different parent distributions of $N_\mathrm{H}$, $\Gamma$ and so on, show that ReMPI is able to reconstruct the parent distributions with small biases and reasonable uncertainties, even when using not well-constrained and sometimes highly biased PDFs (Sect.~\ref{new method}).
+We tested both a parametric fitting approach and FFPI on simulated data.
+The parametric approach works well when a parametric form of the parent distribution exists, provided that the PDFs are unbiased (e.g., $\Gamma$; see Sect.~\ref{parametric method}).
+As some parameters have highly biased PDFs (e.g., $N_\mathrm{H}$, see Sect.~\ref{new method}), we used FFPI to correct the systematic bias in the PDFs by applying a transfer matrix to the stacked PDF of the total sample that models the bias introduced by the spectral fitting process, and by forward-fitting the nonparametric histogram model to the redistributed stacked PDF.
+The transfer matrix, $M_\mathrm{red}$, is computed from a large realistic simulation that reproduces the redshift and S/N distributions of our sample, on which $M_\mathrm{red}$ is strongly dependent.
+The sample was simulated using the same priors as those of the spectral parameters applied in the spectral fitting step so the other parameters are marginalized over consistently.
+The tests on the subsamples of the simulation, which have different parent distributions of $N_\mathrm{H}$, $\Gamma,$ and so on, show that FFPI is able to reconstruct the parent distributions with small biases and reasonable uncertainties, even when using poorly constrained and sometimes highly biased PDFs (Sect.~\ref{new method}).